WEDNESDAY, JUL 03, 2019

 After listening to user feedback, we have redesigned our map application with usability chiefly in mind.
 Not only is it more intuitive, it is also more responsive for tablets and handles large datasets over fine geographic units with greater ease.

-From the Social Explorer Explore Maps page, be sure to click on “Try beta version” to ensure you are working with the new application.
+From the Social Explorer Explore Maps page, choose any of the maps, click on "Explore" and start working with the new application.
 Let us know what you think!

 To help you navigate Social Explorer’s redesigned map application, be sure to take the on-screen tour to learn where to find all of your favorite features and tools.